MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/display/supporting-caso.md

 ### HybridIntegrated special case

-It is important to note that [**HybridIntegrated**](/windows-hardware/drivers/ddi/d3dkmthk/ns-d3dkmthk-_d3dkmt_adaptertype) drivers have been designed to have tier 3 scan out support.
+It is important to note that [**HybridIntegrated**](/windows-hardware/drivers/ddi/d3dkmthk/ns-d3dkmthk-_d3dkmt_adaptertype) drivers have been designed to have tier 3 scan-out support.
 Starting in WDDM 3.0, **HybridIntegrated** drivers are required to declare support for **CrossAdapterResourceScanout**, and will be verified by a HLK test.

 Existing hybrid caps might be considered for deprecation in the future.
 Therefore, it is key that the **CrossAdapterResourceScanout** cap be decoupled to allow for greater flexibility to evolve in this space going forward.
 Hence, even drivers that are not **HybridIntegrated** can set the cross-adapter support tier as appropriate.